 If you're unfamiliar with the term "carb flu," know that it doesn't mean catching the actual flu virus from a piece of bread, a packet of french fries, or a plate of spaghetti.
-Instead, it refers to the flu-like symptoms that result from cutting all carbohydrates out of your diet.
-We've all been there: It's it's easy to feel bloated, run down, heavy, and generally ugh.
+Instead, it refers to the flu-like symptoms that may result from cutting all carbohydrates out of your diet.
+We've all been there: It's easy to feel bloated, run-down, heavy, and generally ugh.
 So you make it your mission to go carb-less; you'll be a full-on Atkins convert, right?

 Smith says she wouldn't necessarily refer to this sluggish condition as carb flu, though "you can feel less energetic for sure if you're someone who eats a lot of carbs and suddenly cuts them out."
 Instead of going cold turkey on your carb intake, try gradually decreasing it.
 "Generally switching to better sources of carbs is the way to go, and then cutting back," she says.

 Think healthy foods like squash and sweet potato.
 And be wary of carb-less diet fads.
 Smith says she doesn't mind eating carbs at all (just not too many of them).
 "I don't necessarily think people should cut carbs (except on a few certain occasions—body-building and maybe a ketogenic diet!)—but instead swap processed carbs for whole grains, or eat more vegetables that may be starchy because they contain more nutrients."